skagra/diy-cpu-uc-assembler/README.md

 # DIY CPU Microcode Assembler

-μcode assembler for the [DIY CPU](https://github.com/skagra/diy-cpu-meta).
+A μcode assembler for the [DIY CPU](https://github.com/skagra/diy-cpu-meta).

 The assembler processes symbolic μcode definitions to create the following binary ROM files:

 * `mModeDecoder.bin` - Addressing mode decoding.
-A mapping from machine-code opcodes to the address of the μcode that implements the appropriate addressing mode.
+A mapping from machine-code opcodes to the address of the μcode that implements the associated addressing mode.
 * `mOpDecoder.bin` - Instruction execution decoding.
 A mapping from machine-code opcodes to the address of the μcode that implements the operation.
 * `uROM-*.bin` - Binary ROM files containing the actual μcode, sliced based on the ROM word width.